abba-platforms/cillar/docs/WHITEPAPER.md

 ## Cillar DAO and Hybrid Governance

-CillarCoin will transition into a community-governed protocol under the formation of the **CillarDAO**.
+CillarCoin will transition into a community-governed protocol under the formation of the **Cillar DAO**.
 Governance will be hybrid:

 -   **Protocol Layer**: Controlled by core developers and platform maintainers for smart contract upgrades and security.
 -   **Community Layer**: $CILLAR holders may vote on proposals affecting treasury allocation, sustainability initiatives, and feature rollouts.